islaytitans/alien/docs/src/GM/dow3.md

   - If shot
     - Success - Blast Power 6
     - On fail - Oil eating bacteria flakes down and eats any and all petrol in vehicles
+      - Exposure p82
 - Snow blizzard has eased a bit
 - Large UPP and Marine craft fallen out of the sky all over the city
 - A massive EMP burst from above knocks out most electronics, even those shielded
 - **Comtech** to fix all electronics
-- Populus affected by the Black good turning into Anathema
+- Populus affected by the Black Goo turning into Anathema

 ### Insurgent compound